anderssjoeberg75/leo_assistant/README.md

 251227 AI support and faster restarts

-251230 Xbox controller support and bug fixes
+251230 Xbox controller support and bug fixes, updates to snapshot and recordings

 ### Components needed